MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

     > [!NOTE]
     >  In this section, the person who is responsible for shipping is in charge of recording the completed ATO assembly work on the warehouse shipment line.
 This workflow may occur in environments where the assembly work is performed by the person who is responsible for shipping or by assembly workers in the shipping area.
     >
     >  In this section, actions on the assembly order are performed indirectly from the warehouse shipment line.
-For more information about how to process an assembly order directly, see the "Assemble Items to Stock" section in this walkthrough.
+For more information about how to process an assembly order directly, see the "Assemble Items to Inventory" section in this walkthrough.

 2. Open the most recent warehouse shipment that is created at WHITE location.

     Notice the three warehouse shipment lines: One line for the ATO quantity of Kit B, due on January 23.
 One line for the ATO quantity of Kit A, due on January 27.
-One line for the stock quantity of Kit A, due on January 27.
+One line for the inventory quantity of Kit A, due on January 27.

     The **Assemble to Order** field specifies the assembly method.